-- (c) Notwithstanding the provisions of paragraphs (a) and (b) above, the AEC may authorize payment of strike benefits of \$100 per day to a maximum of \$700 per calendar week for members who work in the three northern territories and \$75 per day to a maximum of \$525 per calendar week for members who work elsewhere in Canada; or in the case of paragraph (b) above, \$70 per day to a maximum of \$490 per calendar week for members who work in the three northern territories, and \$53 per day to a maximum of \$371 per calendar week for members who work elsewhere in Canada in a situation where members are requested to and scheduled to picket seven (7) days per week. - (d) Notwithstanding the provision of paragraph (a) above, the AEC may make recommendations to the Strike Fund Committee to provide for payment of benefits to members who participate in any activities, as may be decided from time to time by the AEC or the NBoD.
+(d) Notwithstanding the provision of paragraph (a) above, the AEC may make recommendations to the Strike Fund Committee to provide for payment of benefits to members who participate in any activities, as may be decided from time to time by the AEC or the NBoD.
 The amount of such benefits would be as determined by the AEC in each instance after having considered existing circumstances and the nature of such activities.
 Such activities must have the prior approval of the AEC or of the NBoD and be authorized by the National President.
-With the exception of strategic strike pay, this paragraph cannot be used to increase strike pay as provided in Section 1 (a), (b) and (c) above. - (e) Notwithstanding paragrah 1 (a), (b) and (c), the AEC may approve strategic strike action at 60% of a member's gross pay for a period of two (2) weeks beginning on the commencement of a strike, providing that the National Strike Coordinating Committee can demonstrate that strategic strike action can effectively undermine an employer's operation, and providing that no more than 10% of the members of the bargaining unit receive strategic strike pay.
+With the exception of strategic strike pay, this paragraph cannot be used to increase strike pay as provided in Section 1 (a), (b) and (c) above.

+- (e) Notwithstanding paragraph 1 (a), (b) and (c), the AEC may approve strategic strike action at 60% of a member's gross pay for a period of two (2) weeks beginning on the commencement of a strike, providing that the National Strike Coordinating Committee can demonstrate that strategic strike action can effectively undermine an employer's operation, and providing that no more than 10% of the members of the bargaining unit receive strategic strike pay.
 Strike pay paid during a strategic strike will be paid from the first day of strike action.
-Any extension of a strategic strike pay must have the prior approval of the AEC or the NBoD and must be authorized by the National President. - (f) Notwithstanding paragraph (e) above, for smaller separate employer Locals, the AEC may approve strategic strike action at 60% of a member's gross pay for a period of two (2) weeks beginning on the commencement of a strike, providing that the Strategy Coordinating Committee can demonstrate that strategic strike action can effectively undermine an employer's operations, and providing that no more than 25% of the members of the bargaining unit receive strategic strike pay.
+Any extension of a strategic strike action or increase above the 10% of the members who receive strategic strike pay must have the prior approval of the AEC or the NBoD and must be authorized by the National President. - (f) Notwithstanding paragraph (e) above, for smaller separate employer Locals, the AEC may approve strategic strike action at 60% of a member's gross pay for a period of two (2) weeks beginning on the commencement of a strike, providing that the Strategy Coordinating Committee can demonstrate that strategic strike action can effectively undermine an employer's operations, and providing that no more than 25% of the members of the bargaining unit receive strategic strike pay.
 Strike pay paid during a strategic strike will be paid from the first day of strike action.
-Any extension of a strategic strike pay must have the prior approval of the AEC or the NBoD and must be authorized by the National President. - (g) Benefit premiums, as determined by the AEC on a case by case basis, required to ensure continued insurance coverage will be paid to the employer by the PSAC during a strike by PSAC members.
+Any extension of a strategic strike action or increase above the 25% of the members who receive strategic strike pay must have the prior approval of the AEC or the NBoD and must be authorized by the National President. - (g) Benefit premiums, as determined by the AEC on a case by case basis, required to ensure continued insurance coverage will be paid to the employer by the PSAC during a strike by PSAC members.